sSharonV/SOS-Offline-LiveCD/Online Setup/README.md

  	- [Relevant files for offline environment](#relevant-files-for-offline-environment)
 ------------
 ## Intro.
-This guide will walk you through the process of creating a live cd that enables you to run Dissect with a docker container on LiveCD.
+This guide will walk you through the process of creating a live-cd that enables you to run Dissect with a docker container on LiveCD.
 - [x] [Docker](https://docs.docker.com/ "Docker"): Open-source platform for developing, shipping, and running applications in isolated containers.
 - [x] [Dissect](https://github.com/fox-it/dissect "Dissect"): Open-source DFIR framework and toolset that allows you to quickly access and analyze forensic artifacts from various disk and file formats